Table of Content

 The MMCC take care of the registry for caregivers and their patient.
 Once registered, patients must receive a certification from a registered physician under the MMCC.
 Patients who have received a physician’s certification and completed the MMCC application can purchase medical marijuana from a licensed dispensary.

 Caregivers and qualified patients need to register separately.
 Both the patients and the caregivers are required to purchase ID cards from the MMCC before they can obtain marijuana from a licensed dispensary.
 Minor patients must have a parent or legal guardian sign on their behalf.
 Patients must fulfill the eligibility criteria before their medical marijuana registry ID card.
-Remember, MMCC registration is valid for three years, and a physician’s certification is for one year.
+Remember, MMCC registration is valid for six years, and a physician’s certification is for one year.

 What medical conditions qualify for a Medical Marijuana Card in Maryland?

 Patients suffering from the following medical conditions are eligible to apply for a medical marijuana card in Maryland.